 - The high-risk factor comes in for bondsmen when it seems likely that the individual will be denied residency and the bond will be forfeit when the individual is deported.
 If you or a loved one is denied the opportunity for an immigration bond, you can appeal to a judge, though this doesn’t guarantee that you will receive a bond.

 Want to learn more about the immigration bond process?
-Read and learn at the Bail Agent Network’s bail bond resources today.
+Read and learn more from the Bail Agent Network’s bail bond resources today.